All For Swing Bed Recovery Close to Home

 - Terminal care

-If you’ve been hospitalized for at least three consecutive days, ask your care team for a skilled swing bed evaluation and tell them you want to continue recovery close to home.
+If you’ve been hospitalized, ask your care team for a skilled swing bed evaluation and tell them you want to continue recovery close to home.

 To learn more about swing bed care in Iola or Garnett, call our case manager at 620-365-1144.